-The Board is committed to maintaining a good standard of corporate governance practices and business ethics in the firm belief that they are essential for maintaining and promoting investors' confidence and maximizing shareholders' returns.
+The Board is committed to maintain a good standard of corporate governance practices and business ethics as they are essential for maintaining and promoting investors' confidence and maximizing shareholders' returns.
 The Board reviews its corporate governance practices from time to time in order to meet the rising expectations of shareholders and comply with the increasingly stringent regulatory requirements, and to fulfill its commitment to excellence in corporate governance.

-The Company has adopted the code provisions in the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Listing Rules as its own code of corporate governance.
+The Company has adopted the Code Provisions in the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Listing Rules as its own code of corporate governance.
 The Board considers that up to the date of this annual report, in the opinion of the Board, save as deviations explained under sections "Board Composition", "Chairman and Chief Executive" and "Audit Committee", the Company has complied with the CG Code.
-The Company will continue to enhance its corporate governance practices appropriate to the conduct and growth of its business and to review its corporate governance practices from time to time to ensure they comply with the evolving regulatory requirements and to meet the rising expectations of the shareholders and other stakeholders.
+The Company will continue to enhance its corporate governance practices to suit the growth of its business and will review from time to time to ensure the compliance with the evolving regulatory requirements and to meet the rising expectations of the shareholders and other stakeholders.